 Bottom line: Is Poper Blocker good?

 Poper Blocker let us down in a few significant ways.
 Our overall opinion was negatively impacted by its lack of ad blocking in the free plan, its inability to block trackers, and its false advertising of a Firefox extension.
-When we tested the free version on Forbes, it failed to block any ads, so a paid upgrade was necessary.

 See how Poper Blocker compares to other ad blockers: